 The Goldboro Property (the "Property") is situated on the eastern shore of Nova Scotia, Canada.
 The Property's central point is approximately located at 45° 12' 2.6" N latitude and 61° 39' 2.0" W longitude.
-The Property consists of 37 contiguous claims, registered through the Company's wholly-owned subsidiary Orex Exploration Inc., covering a total area of approximately 592 hectares held under Exploration Licence No. 05888.
-This title is in its 43rd year of issue and is renewed every two years, with the next renewal date on November 29, 2022.
+On November 28, 2022, the Company completed the acquisition of a 100% interest in six contiguous exploration licenses adjacent to the Goldboro Mineral Resource, found on the original exploration license, as well as the mineral license at Lower Seal Harbour.
+This acquisition has increased Signal Golds exploration license area to 4,047.5 hectares.
+The Property is registered to the Company's subsidiary Goldboro Gold Mines Inc. (previously Orex Exploration Inc.).
+The title for the original exploration license containing the Goldboro Mineral Resource is in its 44th year of issue and is renewed every two years, with the next renewal date on November 29, 2023, while the other seven licenses range in age from 5 to 7 years with various renewal dates in 2023.